Skip to content

 locio --include-ext ts,tsx,js --stats

-You can combine this with --stats to get a detailed breakdown by extension and directory.
+You can combine this with --stats to get a detailed breakdown by language, extension, and directory.

 For real projects, you usually want to exclude logs and dependency folders: